Crystal, New Mexico: Education

 The Bureau of Indian Education (BIE) operates Crystal Boarding School, a K-6 boarding school.
 It opened in 1935 as part of an effort to replace off-reservation Indian boarding schools with on-reservation boarding schools, as a part of the New Deal project.
 In 2014 about 30 students boarded but most did not, and only one dormitory was open as another was deemed unsafe.
 In 2013, 5% of the students were classified as having mathematics skills on par with their grade levels even though the school had already shifted most of its instruction to mathematics and reading at the expense of science and social studies.
 In 2015 Politico stated that the school's campus was in a poor condition.
 It had no school counselor.

-The portion of Crystal in San Juan County is served by Central Consolidated Schools.
-Gallup-McKinley County Schools serve the McKinley County portion of Crystal.
+The portion of Crystal in San Juan County is within the Central Consolidated Schools school district.
+Gallup-McKinley County Schools is the school district of the McKinley County portion of Crystal.
 The McKinley County portion is zoned to Navajo Elementary School, Navajo Middle School, and Navajo Pine High School in Navajo.